IKS04

 IKS04 is the first 'ultra-low DAR' ADC in development for solid tumors

-IKS04 is currently in late preclinical development with IND anticipated by Q4 2024/ Q1 2025.
+IKS04 is currently in late preclinical development with IND anticipated by the end of 2025.
 It represents a new approach for the treatment of GI cancers and is the only CA242-directed ADC in development.

 Development status